Car Seat Safety

 1 hour (Virtual - Zoom)

 Motor vehicle crashes are a leading killer of children and their families around the world.
 This presentation is intended to expand your understanding of basic vehicle passenger safety, selecting and use of car seats appropriate for a child’s size, and vehicular heatstroke awareness.
+The virtual class is not for families in need of a car seat, it is a general child passenger safety awareness presentation.
+Families in need of a seat should book an appointment here or call 682-885-2634.

 1 hour (Virtual - Zoom)